Iperity/Compass.js/examples/README.md

 * simple-webpack - a demonstration of how to connect to Compass and receive events; no user interface.
     Uses ES6 module imports, builds using webpack.
     Manually create a config file before using.
+* simple-nodejs - A demonstration on how to connect to Compass and receive events using a Node.js script; No user interface.
+    Manually create a config file before using.
 * queues - a simple jQuery-based application to show a queue overview for your company